 Hi Everyone.
 I’m so excited to be back contributing another blog post for KUSSHI!

 One of the tenants I live by as an organizer is that ‘Organized Clutter is still Clutter’.
-So, seeing as it’s a new year (and even bigger, a new decade), I want to encourage everyone to get on the decluttering train.
+So, now that it's a new season, I want to encourage everyone to get on the decluttering train.

 While individual makeup items might be small, an overabundance of products (especially ones you don’t, or shouldn’t use anymore) can quickly accumulate.
 A surplus of anything can make you feel overwhelmed.
 It can also cost you time and money: time maintaining your ‘stuff’, time lost looking for what you really need, and money purchasing products you already have because you can’t find them.
 Lastly, an overabundance can cause us to easily keep expired or ineffective items that can be potentially dangerous.
 So, if you want more time back in your mornings, more money left in your pocket, and a reduced likelihood of sunburn and infections, read on for my decluttering tips!